 Below you will find links to various publications and brochures that provide information for our clients and families.
 Updates will be made to this sections as new items become available.

-In October of 2013, Governor Edmund G. Brown Jr. signed into law the Self-Determination Program (SDP), which will provide regional center clients and their families with a new option.
+In October of 2013, Governor Edmund G. Brown Jr. signed into law the Self-Determination Program (SDP), which is providing regional center clients and their families with a new option.
 As authorized in Welfare and Institutions Code, Section 4685.8, “the Self-Determination Program is a voluntary delivery system consisting of a mix of services and supports, selected and directed by a participant through person-centered planning, in order to meet the objectives in his or her Individual Program Plan (IPP).

 The regional center is a key point of contact for families with a family member who has a developmental disability, however there are many other resources available to help families navigate this experience.
 Links to several of of these resources are listed below.
 If you know of a good resource to add to our list, please contact us through your Service Coordinator.

 The resources listed here are specific to clients, and may be helpful for families and professionals.
 They consist of links to the Department of Developmental Services (DDS) Client corner, links to publications developed by DDS’s Client Advisory Committee, resources to help clients ensure their rights are protected, and much more.
 Take a look!